AndrewJBateman/angular-budget-app/README.md

 ## :books: General info

 * Youtube tutorial uses Angular 7.
-I used Angular 8 then upgraded to 9 then 10.
+I used Angular 8 then upgraded to 11.
 [Angular material](https://material.angular.io/) installation is now much easier than as shown in the video.

 ## :camera: Screenshots